 This time last year, I was finishing my first professional tour as Front of House/Tour Manager.
 Although I no longer work for the band that took me out, I can look back on the experience and appreciate all that I learned – first tours are often very much a trial by fire!

-I was curious to contrast my stories and tips with that of another young soundgirl, so I reached out to Holly Ann “Boots” Latcham.
+I was curious to contrast my stories and tips with that of another young SoundGirl, so I reached out to Holly Ann “Boots” Latcham.
 I met Holly last year at the Triple Rock Social Club in Minneapolis, where she was the house tech.
-She was very professional and quick in her stage set up that night, and more important, very friendly!
+She was very professional and quick in her stage set up that night, and more importantly, very friendly!
 I’d also like to note that any person that will stick around post-show to play some games of Buck Hunt is also awesome in my books.
-Holly just finished a tour as FOH/TM/Merch with an up and coming indie rock band called Hippo Campus.
+Holly just finished a tour as FOH/TM/Merch with an up-and-coming indie rock band called Hippo Campus.
 She was nice enough to answer some of my questions via email.

 Holly landed her first tour by applying for the position through a tech listserv she’s a member of.
 Unfortunately, I am not aware of similar groups for Canadian techs – I got mine by asking every single touring band I knew to take me out; finally, one agreed.